 * Denver Radio Program (Still) Regularly Updates Tim Tebow Records: Broadcasting on Colorado's most-powerful radio station, Bob Enyart and our Real Science Radio co-host Fred Williams (who happens to be a longtime Broncos season ticket holder and amateur statistician :) report all the Tebow records.
-After Kyle Orten began the Broncos' 2011 season with a win and four losses, Tebow took over and led the team to the playoffs and their first post-season victory in years.
+After Kyle Orten began the Broncos' 2011 season with a win and four losses, Tebow took over and turned the team around leading them to the playoffs and their first post-season victory in years!

 Tebow Wins ESPN's 2012 Best Moment: Tim Tebow won ESPN's Best Moment in Sports ESPY Award beating out stiff competition including a 3,000th hit and a miracle shot in a Masters win.
 This Tebow 80-yard pass to Demaryius Thomas to beat Pittsburgh, reenacted here, earned him this acknowledgment: